 Created by Margaret Lucke

-JESS RANDOLPH is a San Francisco artist now working as a P.I. who has appeared in a couple of short stories so far, several mini-mysteries for Salon Magazine's website, and one novel (so far), the Anthony-nominated A Relative Stranger in which her client is her own long-lost father.
+JESS RANDOLPH is a San Francisco artist now working as a P.I. who has appeared in a couple of short stories, several mini-mysteries for Salon Magazine's website, and the Anthony-nominated novel A Relative Stranger (1991), in which her client is her own long-lost father.

-A Relative Stranger was supposed to be the first in a series of novels, but so far, only short have followed its publication.
-Lucke, however, has published a few writing books, including Schaum's Quick Guide to Writing Great Short Stories (1998) and Writing Mysteries (1999).
+A Relative Stranger was supposed to be the first in a series of novels, but its sequel, Snow Angel, concerning Jess' search for a missing child, only appeared in 2017.
+Lucke has also published two writing books, Schaum's Quick Guide to Writing Great Short Stories (1998) and Writing Mysteries (1999).